-A School ID card is required to check out library and textbooks.
+A Murrieta Mesa High School ID card is required to check out library and textbooks.
 Student ID with the Internet logo is required to use a computer in the library.

 Books are checked out for a two-week period, and notices are sent to students who have overdue books.
 No overdue fines are charged but students who ignore overdue book reminders are restricted from all book check-out and computer uses until books are returned or paid for.
+A record of current library checkouts can be viewed by parents and students in AERIES

 Textbooks are also checked out through the library.
 Students keep a copy of their text at home and use a class set at school during class time.
 Copies of textbooks are available for use in the library when students need to do homework.
 All books are returned or paid for at the end of the school year.
+With the exception of textbooks for AP classes, textbooks cannot be kept over the summer.